aws-samples/lambda-async-metrics-sample/README.md

 ![Increasing AsyncEventAge due to retries](images/increasing_age_due_to_retries.png "Increasing AsyncEventAge due to retries")

 Event age increases from 37 ms to a maximum of 30,086 ms (around half a minute).
-If the event has expired when Lambda polls the queue, it will drop it and not emit AsyncEventAge metric.
+If the event has expired when Lambda polls the queue, it will drop it and not emit `AsyncEventAge` metric.
 This is why we only see the max event age of half a minute and not a value closer to the event age configuration of 1 minute.
-We can do a sanity check with Fig 6b that shows that after the retry when event age is half minute, next retry is around the minute mark.
+We can do a sanity check that shows that after the retry when event age is half minute, next retry is around the minute mark.
 At this point, event is dropped in this scenario and metric is not published.

 Check if the function was throttled next.
 The data is similar to scenario 2 where there were 6 throttles (5 retries) before event was dropped.
 The data points are distributed a little differently with 4 in the first 1 minute interval and 2 in the next.